commonersdev/commonersdev.github.io/README.md

-# thecommoners.github.io
+# commonersdev.github.io
- The public website of Commoners
+ The public website of COMMONERS